putuyoga/olshop/README.md

 # Usage
 1. Make sure you have PHP, Apache, MySQL.
 Look at [this](#tools--framework)
 2. Clone this repository to your web server directory.
-3. Import `tebaklagu.sql` to your newly database.
+3. Import `pemesanan.sql` to your newly database.
 4. Make change URL `$config['base_url']	= 'http://localhost/pemesanan/';` at `\application\config\config.php`.
 5. Modify database credential, can be found on `\application\config\database.php`.
 6. Login with username `admin` and password `inipasswordsaya99` to login as administrator.